What is a persistent sandbox for AI agents?

 Persistent sandbox names one capability, not the whole runtime

 Teams already search for this term.
-Spinup uses it as an entry point, then explains the larger runtime model around persistence, isolation, snapshots, and harness portability.
+Spinup uses it as an entry point, then explains the larger runtime model around persistence, isolation, and the ability to swap the harness without rebuilding the environment.

 Matches existing search language